gigDevelopment10/Pythonsaurus/README.md

 -> Subarray - Contigious block of memory <br>
 -> Substring - Contigious block of string <br>
 -> Subsequence - Sequence derieved from other sequence by ading or deleting elements but without changing the order <br>
 -> Subset -  Any possible combination of the original set.
-It maintans the relative order of the string <br>
+It does not maintan the relative order of the string <br>

 **3.**